deephaven/benchmark/docs/CollectedResults.md

 - os.name: The name of the operating system hosting the application
 - os.version: The version of the operating system hosting the application
 - available.processors: The number of CPUs the application is allowed to use
-- java.max.memory: Maximum Gigabytes of memory the application is allowed to use
+- java.max.memory: Maximum amount of memory the application is allowed to use
 - python.version: The version of python used in the Deephaven Engine
 - deephaven.version: The version of Deephaven tested against (client and server may be different)